wookie-fatcat/agility/README.md

-Agility is designed for use with Solar and Battery systems, and aims to reduce your electricity bill by automatically selecting the cheapest times from the Octopus Agile tariff and using them to charge your solar batteries, depending on Agility's expectations of how much grid power you need to augment your solar generation.
+Agility is designed for use with Solar and Battery systems, and aims to reduce your electricity bill by automatically selecting the cheapest times from the Octopus Agile tariff and using them to charge your solar batteries, using Agility's expectations of how much grid power you need to augment your solar generation.

 Agility is designed for use with Solar and Battery systems that use a Solis Hybrid Inverter.